S-W-Leong/TouchNoGo-finhack/focus.md

 - one hero case: `account takeover`
 - one backup case: `unauthorized transaction after takeover`
 - three pages only
+- three routes only: `/queue`, `/cases/:caseId`, `/controls`
 - deterministic score and policy logic
 - AI for explanation and recommendation
 - human action and override
-- replay for one threshold or action-band change
+- replay for one threshold, action-band, or draft-rule change

 ## App Shape

 ### Page 1 - Queue / ATO Command Center

+Route:

+- `/queue`

 Purpose: